 We know that most dogs won’t show evidence of pain until it is moderate to severe.
 If a dog was asked to describe its pain on a scale such as the 0-to-10 pain scale we are given at the ER, their scale would be 0-0-0-0-0-0-6-7-8-9-10.
 Many painful conditions such as back pain, soft tissue injuries of the shoulder, and iliopsoas strain can have very subtle or even absent clinical signs.

 So, if you ever find yourself facing a knotty training problem, even if your dog’s performance has just slowed a bit, or if you notice even a slightly reduced desire to play the game, stop training and immediately have your dog evaluated by a veterinarian.
 Start with your general practitioner, who already knows your dog and who will likely initiate important blood and other tests to rule out a variety of systemic illnesses.
-If nothing obvious is found, consider seeing a
+If nothing obvious is found, consider seeing a veterinary sports medicine or orthopedic specialist (they can be identified by the letters DACVSMR or DACVS, respectively, after their name) for further diagnostics to rule out a hidden musculoskeletal problem.
+That way you’ll be sure you aren’t asking your canine companion to do something that, while their heart is willing, their body is not able.

 I was lucky to share my life with Bannor for another 5 years, and during that time we had many adventures that were much more fun than competing in obedience.
 I came to realize that in giving him the registered name Butterblac’s Some Fools Dream, the universe had a different dream in mind.

 We went for long hikes in the woods, we sat at the edge of a pond and contemplated the meaning of life (at least I did – I’m not sure what Bannor was thinking, but I am sure they were deep canine thoughts), and we just spent time together, being present.
-Dogs are so good at that a
+Dogs are so good at that and they continue to patiently teach us.